The 7 Best Note-Taking Apps to Stay Organized in 2022

 Cons

-• Search functionality needs improvements.
+• The search functionality needs improvements.

 • Clunky UI